Learn everything you need to know about how to apply for Google Grants in this guide.

 This image and the text below explain how to apply for Google Grants and how much time is needed to apply.

-• Google for Nonprofits registration: Up to 14 business days
+• Google for Nonprofits setup + verification: Up to 14 business days

-• Google Ad Grant application review: About 3 business days
+• Google Ad Grant application review: up to 10 business days

 In total, the application process could take a month or two, and this doesn’t include the time you’ll need to spend setting up your account once you’re approved.
 If you’re worried about the time and effort the process requires, consider turning to a Google Grants agency for help.